imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-buying-a-house.md

 This dream is a positive sign of trust and stability in the relationship.

 This article is merely informative.
-At Dream Insights we do not have the power to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the power to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to treat your particular case.

 ### Bibliography